aspose-words/Aspose.Words-Documentation/net/getting-started/product-overview/_index.md

 - Conversions: High quality conversions to and from DOC, OOXML, RTF, WordprocessingML, HTML, MHTML, TXT and OpenDocument formats
 - Document Object Model: Programmatic access through a rich API to all document elements and formatting allows to create, modify, extract, copy, split, join, and replace document content
-- Rendering: Convert whole documents or pages to PDF, XPS or SWF for server-side document generation.
+- Rendering: Convert whole documents or pages to PDF or XPS for server-side document generation.
 Also convert document pages to TIFF, PNG, BMP or EMF images, print or render pages to .NET Graphics.
 All with high fidelity - exactly like Microsoft Word® would have done it.
 - Reporting: Generate documents or reports from scratch or by filling templates with data from data sources or business objects.

 **The main feature areas of Aspose.Words for .NET and how they relate to each other.**